jColeChanged/jColeChanged.github.io/_posts/2011-07-19-probability-confuses.md

 ;; operator to do that pretty simply
 (defn ascending? [draws] (apply < draws))

-;; Now lets say we try drawing a few thousands time… ;; How frequently will the cards be in ascending order?
+;; Now let's say we try drawing a few thousand times… ;; How frequently will the cards be in ascending order?

 (count (filter ascending? (repeatedly 6000 draw-cards)))